frmichel/flickr-statistics/README.md

 - uploads: total number of photos uploaded every month

-### Probability of a photo to be explored as a function of the week day and hour
+### "Probability" of a photo to be explored as a function of the week day and hour

 Ratio of the number of explored photos / number of photos uploaded, as function of the post time (0 to 23h) AND the week day.

+Crosses data from the uploads the activity (post date and time).

 ## HOW TO USE